The Best Computer Desktop Backgrounds for Maximizing Your Productivity

 Download from Latoro

 Download from Desktop Nexus

 True, Nitonno said that large eyes are the key to maximizing productivity.
-But he was clear to note that it’s the level of cuteness that boosts productivity, not the eyes themselves.
-Larger, sadder eyes are just the easiest way to a human’s heart, apparently.
-But if this sleepy little guy doesn’t elicit a dozen awws, then honestly, even the most doe-eyed creature couldn’t do it.
+But he was clear to note that it's the level of cuteness that boosts productivity, not the eyes themselves.
+Larger, sadder eyes are just the easiest way to a human's heart, apparently.
+Still, if this sleepy little guy doesn't do it for you, then honestly, even the most doe-eyed creature wouldn't.

 Why settle for one or the other when you can have both?

 Part Three: Solid Colors for Memory

 Ever wonder why, when you're trying to remember something, you close your eyes?
 The answer is simple: the fewer things you're looking at, the easier it is for your brain to focus and recall what it's trying to recall.
 Excess visual stimuli create an intellectual barrier to memory.
 Dr. Annelies Vredeveldt, from the Department of Criminal Law and Criminology at VU University, found, as detailed in Memory and Cognition, that viewing too many images at once—or even just a singular image that's too complex—can impede memory.

 Vredeveldt and her colleagues had participants view a clip of a television show.
 Then, the researchers asked the subjects questions about the video.
 One group answered while staring at a blank screen, one answered with their eyes closed, one answered while viewing a screen with images on it, and a final group answered while staring at a blank screen—but while simultaneously listening to words in a foreign, unfamiliar language.
 Those from the first two groups were able to answer questions with significantly more accuracy, suggesting that visual—and audio too, but desktop backgrounds don't make noise—stimuli are distracting.